 STP (Sewage Treatment Plant) – PARTY OF THE SECOND PART has erected/installed STP under provision of amenities.
 The Plant is functional in one shift and multiple shifts of operations are required in due course after full occupancy in ‘Sai Avishkar’ project.
 It is noticed by members of the PARTY OF THE FIRST PART that STP is not connected with external drainage/sewer lines of local government on account of various reasons.
 During the demonstration of STP arranged by PARTY OF THE SECOND PART it was also observed that overflow management of collection chamber of STP is not in place and said provision is not made.
 In the situation of overflow of chamber due to malfunctioning of plant, collected sewer will tend to spread/flood around in open ground which is a great health hazard to the Sai Avishkar community.
 PARTY OF THE SECOND PART on acknowledgement of this gravity, agreed for making suitable safeguards to arrest such situation in future without any cost / expense on the PARTY OF THE FIRST PART.

 LOCAL BODY & GOVERNMENT TAXES: There are numerous taxes Builder/Promoter/Developer has to pay to government like NA Tax, Land Holding Tax, Local Body Taxes etc. PARTY OF THE SECOND PART has assured that they have settled all taxes due to government and local bodies.
-It is agreed by PARTY OF THE SECOND PART that if any taxes falls due prior to completion certification by competent authorities they will make that good on their own without any financial bearing on PARTY OF THE FIRST PART.
+It is agreed by PARTY OF THE SECOND PART that if any taxes fall due prior to completion certification by competent authorities they will make that good on their own without any financial bearing on PARTY OF THE FIRST PART.

 OMEGA ROAD ACCESS: PARTY OF THE SECOND PART has supported Omega Society for development of internal road which will be allowed officially to members of PARTY OF THE FIRST PART.
 It is also learnt that, Omega denied entry to Members of Sai Avishkar CHS many times in the past & hence PARTY OF THE SECOND PART has to share copy of agreement between PARTY OF THE SECOND PART & Omega with PARTY OF THE FIRST PART at the time of handover.